SeanJackson247/General-Parser/java_parser/README.md

 	Refactor the import system to work with makefiles / progressive compilation Support for commas as separators in variable declarations Support for lambdas

-	Method inliner
-	Convert to PHP
-	Convert to JS
-	Convert to C++